 Her experience with data analysis, combined with her commitment to customer service, earned her a spot on a 1988 graduate business panel at Michigan State University.
 When a fellow panelist suggested she franchise her little company, Sheets decided to consult with an attorney on the matter.

-In 1989, Sheets awarded the first location outside of Michigan to her daughter, Melanie Bergeron.
-The office was in Atlanta, Ga.
+In 1989, Sheets awarded the first location outside of Michigan to her daughter, Melanie Bergeron, with an office located in Atlanta, GA.

 When the company reached 39 franchises, Sheets asked Bergeron to assume the role of company president while she pursued a seat in the Michigan State Senate.
 Bergeron is now chair of the board.
-TWO MEN AND A TRUCK®'s long track record of aggressive growth continues under Bergeron's progressive leadership and keen business strategies.
-Bergeron's accomplishments have been showcased on the cover of Franchising World magazine and in numerous other publications, including Franchise Times.
+TWO MEN AND A TRUCK’s long track record of aggressive growth continued under Bergeron’s profession leadership and keen business strategies.

-Brig and Jon Sorber eventually returned to team up with their mom and older sister in the mid-1990s.
-Brig Sorber now serves as the chief executive officer, and Jon Sorber is executive vice president.
+Brig and Jon eventually returned to team up with their mom and older sister in the mid-1990s.
+Brig has served in multiple executive roles over the years, including President, Co-CEO, and now in his role as Chief Brand Officer.
+Jon is executive vice president.

 Moving into the Future

-That first truck Sheets bought in 1985 has now multiplied into a fleet of more than 2,100 trucks.
-TWO MEN AND A TRUCK® is the nation's largest franchised local moving company.
+That first truck Sheets bought in 1985 has now multiplied into a fleet of more than 3,000 trucks.
+TWO MEN AND A TRUCK is the nation's largest franchised local moving company.
 Customers benefit from having trained, uniformed movers who are insured and bonded to handle any home and business moving tasks.